Medically reviewed by Drugs.com. Last updated on Mar 17, 2021.

 - Weighing less than 10 kg—0.1 mg per kg as a single injection under the skin once every cancer treatment cycle.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose or forget to use your medicine, call your doctor or pharmacist for instructions.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store in the refrigerator.
 Do not freeze.

-If you have left upper stomach pain or shoulder tip pain, contact your doctor right away.
+If you or your child have left upper stomach pain or shoulder tip pain, contact your doctor right away.
 This could be a symptom of a serious side effect with the spleen.

 Check with your doctor right away at the first sign of any infection such as fever, chills, cough, sore throat, or redness, swelling, or pain around a cut or sore.